sergio-rivas/rest-rails/README.md

 ## Contribution
 Here are some features in need of development.
-- Add way to "protect columns" (i.e. exclude columns from permitted params for model's update/create API points).
+- Add way to custom permit columns (i.e. exclude columns from permitted params for model's update/create API points).
 - Support different popular attachment gems.
 - Add Locale fetching based on page-routes.